arshinalbab/docs/docs/hub/1_installation.md

 ---
 title: Getting started
-description: "Getting the snoopPlatform up and running on localhost"
+description: "Getting the snoopHub up and running on localhost"
 hide_table_of_contents: true
 ---

 Getting the snoopForms React Library up and running on localhost is quick and easy:

-> :warning: **Note**: This repository is still in an early stage of development.
-We love the open source community and want to show what we are working on early.
-We will update this readme with more information once it is safe to use.
-Until then, feel free to share your thoughts, contact us, and contribute if you'd like.

 ## Run it locally